 Death is common within 1 to 9 months of when symptoms start, but a few people survive longer (about 2 years).

 People who develop progressive multifocal leukoencephalopathy while taking a drug that suppresses the immune system (such as natalizumab) may recover once the drug is stopped.
 However, many continue to have problems related to the infection.

 Magnetic resonance imaging

 Unexplained, progressively worsening symptoms in people with a weakened immune system suggest progressive multifocal leukoencephalopathy.

 Magnetic resonance imaging (MRI) of the head is done.
 It can usually detect abnormalities that suggest the diagnosis.

-A spinal tap (lumbar puncture) is done to obtain a sample of cerebrospinal fluid (the fluid that flows through the tissues that cover the brain and spinal cord).
+A spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is done to obtain a sample of cerebrospinal fluid (the fluid that flows through the tissues that cover the brain and spinal cord).
 The polymerase chain reaction (PCR) technique, which produces many copies of a gene, is used to detect the JC virus's DNA in the cerebrospinal fluid.

 If people are taking immunosuppressants or other drugs that affect the immune system (such as natalizumab), stopping the drugs may cause progressive multifocal leukoencephalopathy to subside.
-Sometimes plasma exchange is used to remove the drug from the blood, particularly when the drug is natalizumab (used to treat multiple sclerosis).
+Then plasma exchange Plasma exchange In apheresis, blood is removed from a person and then returned after substances are removed from it.
+Apheresis can be used to Obtain healthy blood components from a donor to transfuse to a person... read more is used to remove the drug from the blood, particularly when the drug is natalizumab (used to treat multiple sclerosis).